emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has continue watching, but it cannot be synced across devices. 🟡
 1. Has a random movie button, but otherwise is lacking in terms of content discoverability and sorting. ❌
 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

+***
+## Cinema Deck
+### Score: 18/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 6 servers, but does not auto-switch if ones fails. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is decent but there's room for improvement. 🟡
+1. Has built in subs for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watch lists, and you can login to sync them across devices.  ✔️
+1. Site has has good sorting options but is otherwise lacking content discoverability options. 🟡
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ❌